Fereshteh Karimi

-Fereshteh Karimi is an Iranian women's futsal player currently playing for Azad University in Iran.
+Fereshteh Karimi is an Iranian footballer and women's futsal player currently playing for Azad University in Iran.
 She was chosen as one of the top 10 nominees for the best woman player in the world in 2013 by the futsalplanet website.

 In September 2015 she won the first AFC Women's Futsal Championship playing for Iran, and was chosen as the Most Valuable Player of the tournament.

 She is also participating at the second 2018 AFC Women's Futsal Championship in Thailand.